 unless the course's study guide has stricter deadlines.
 A student is obliged to report to the lecturer when he/she does not adhere to these deadlines.
 If a student does not adhere to these deadlines, the examination will count as a missed opportunity.
-A missed opportunity will be graded as 1 (one).
 The student is still entitled to a second opportunity.